radareorg/radare2-book/introduction/windows_compilation.md

 ## Windows compilation

-The easy way to compile things for Windows is using MinGW32.
-The w32 builds distributed in the radare homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
+We recommend using MinGW32 to compile radare for Windows.
+The 32-bit Windows builds distributed on the radare homepage are generated from a GNU/Linux system using MinGW32.
+They are tested with Wine.

-To compile type:
+The following is an example of compiling with MinGW32.
+The 'i486-mingw32-gcc' compiler option may need to be changed for your system:

     $ CC=i486-mingw32-gcc ./configure --enable-w32 --without-gui
     $ make
     $ make w32dist
     $ zip -r w32-build.zip w32-build

-The 'i486-mingw32-gcc' compiler is the one I have in my box, you will probably need to change this.
-MinGW32 will generate a native console application for Windows.
+This generates a native, 32-bit console application for Windows.

-Another possible way to compile radare2 on w32 is using Cygwin, which I dont really recommend at all because of the problems related to the Cygwin librarires makes the program quite hard to be debugged in case of problems.
+Cygwin is another possibility; however, issues relating to Cygwin libraries can make debugging difficult in case of problems.